Wibble199/FoundryVTT-Terrain-Height-Tools/docs/api.md

 ### Returns

-Either any array containing 0 or more `HeightMapShape`s.
+Either any array containing 0 or more `TerrainShape`s.
 Each shape represents one region of terrain that exists at that cell.
 The order of the terrain is not guaranteed.

-Each `HeightMapShape` has the following properties:
+Each `TerrainShape` has the following properties:

 |Name|Type|Description|
 |-|-|-|